dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interfaces/simplified-barcode-reader-settings.md

 ## scaleDownThreshold

 Set the threshold for scaling down the input image during barcode localization.
-If the shorter edge size of the image is larger than this threshold,the original may be scaled down to reduce processing time.
+If the shorter edge size of the image is larger than this threshold, the original may be scaled down to reduce processing time.
 The default value is 2300.

 ```typescript
 scaleDownThreshold: number;